What is a concussion?

 What is the long term outcome of a concussion?

 One should expect a full recovery (symptoms, cognition, general functioning) within days to weeks.

 Risk factors that could lead to a prolonged recovery or more serious complications are:

-1) a second head injury within the first 7-10 days of the original concussion.
+• A second concussion within the first 7-10 days of the original concussion.

 • Subsequent concussions that are becoming easier to occur, more frequent, and/or lasting longer.

 Locally Owned & Operated